nsg/nsg.github.io/index.md

 # About this account

 This is my personal account, controlled by me.
 This is account is also linked to my work addresses.
-If you are unsure if a contribution is made by me as a private citizen or me as an representative of my employer check the email in the commit.
+If you are unsure if a contribution is made by me as a private citizen or me as an representative of my employer, check the email in the commit.
+I'm careful to commit with the right identity.